-5. Abilit 5.
-Ability Enhancement Courses, Value Enhancement Course, Indian Knowledge System 5.B Value Enhancement Course (VEC) 5.B.a Business Statistics Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the basics of statistics and learn the various modes of presentation of data.
+5. Ability Enhancement Courses, Value Enhancement Course 5.B Value Enhancement Course (VEC) 5.B.a Business Statistics in Financial Markets Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the basics of statistics and learn the various modes of presentation of data.
 CObj 2 To acquire knowledge of probability and standard statistical distribution CObj 3 To understand the concept of decision theory by using various methods Course Outcomes COut 1 The learners are able to distinguish between different types of model for time series analysis and there is understanding of data interpretation.
 COut 2 The learner is able to interpret data using methods for summarizing data assets, including common graphical tools such as box plots, histograms, frequency polygon and ogive curves.
 COut 3 Different types of decision theory and the practical application of the same is well understood.

-Business Statistics
+Business Statistics in Financial Markets

 Sr. No. Modules No. of Lectures

 1 Correlation and Regression 15

 2 Time Series 15

-3 Decision Theory 15
+3 Decision Theory and its application 15

 Total No. of Lectures: 45

 Sr. No. Modules

 1 Correlation & Regression

-Correlation Analysis: Meaning, Types of Correlation, Scatter diagram, Karl Pearson's method of Correlation Coefficient Regression Analysis: Meaning, Concept of Regression equations, Slope of the Regression Regression Coefficients, Relationship between Coefficient of Correlation and Regression coefficients, Coefficient of Determination Finding the equations of regression lines by method of least squares.
+Correlation Analysis: Meaning, Types of Correlation, Scatter diagram, Karl Pearson's method and Spearman's Rank method of Correlation Coefficient Regression Analysis: Meaning, Concept of Regression equations, Slope of the Regression Regression Coefficients, Relationship between Coefficient of Correlation and Regression coefficients, Coefficient of Determination Finding the equations of regression lines by method of least squares, Direct method and Indirect method.

-2 Time Series
+2 Time Series and Forecasting

 Time series: Concepts and components of a time series.
 Representation of trend by Freehand Curve Method, Estimation of Trend using Moving Average Method and Least Squares Method (Linear Trend only).
-Additive and Multiplicative Model Estimation of Seasonal Component using Simple Arithmetic Mean for Additive Model (For Trend free data only).
-Concept of Forecasting.
+Weighted Moving Average Method and Exponential Smoothing technique.
+Additive and Multiplicative Model.
+Estimation of Seasonal Component using Simple Arithmetic Mean for Additive Model (For Trend free data only).

-3 Decision Theory
+3 Decision Theory and its application

 Concept of Decision theory: - Decision maker, Courses of Action, States of Nature, Pay-off matrix; Decision making under uncertainty: - Maximin, Maximax, Minimax regret and Laplace criteria; simple examples to find optimum decision.
 Formulation of Payoff Matrix.
 Decision making under Risk: - Expected Monetary Value (EMV); Decision Tree; Simple Examples based on EMV.
 Expected Opportunity Loss (EOL), simple examples based on EOL.
+Game Theory: Terminologies of Game Theory- Numericals based on Saddle Point Principles of Dominance method.

-Business Statistics
+Business Statistics in Financial Markets